 The IB also offers another examination session in November for students based in the southern hemisphere.

 Diploma candidates may choose to take at most two Standard Level subjects after the first year of study.
 However, this is unusual in the UK (although more common in schools in the US).

 Candidates are allowed at most three different examination sessions in which to gain their Diploma.

-It is possible for candidates to enter individual HL and SL subjects and IB core courses and receive certificates for these without obtaining the full Diploma.
+It is possible for candidates to enter individual subjects, the Extended Essay or Theory of Knowledge and receive certificates for these on their own, without obtaining the full Diploma.